-All options granted under the Employee Equity Incentive Plan, including those granted to the named executive officers, become immediately exercisable in full in the event that C. James Koch and/or members of his family cease to control a majority of the Company's issued and outstanding Class A Common Stock.
+With the exception of the option granted to Martin F. Roper on June 28, 2005, all options granted under the Employee Equity Incentive Plan, including those granted to the named executive officers, become immediately exercisable in full in the event that C. James Koch and/or members of his family cease to control a majority of the Company's issued and outstanding Class A Common Stock.